dangtuanhuy/assembla-to-jira-migration/README.md

 * Import tickets, comments, attachments and relationships
 * Retain ticket states and rankings
 * Link Jira issues to original Assembla tickets for reference
-* Capture Assembla context in user-defined fields
+* Capture relevant Assembla context in user-defined fields
 * Insert embedded image thumbnails in description and comments
 * Convert markdown and urls
 * Retain watchers of tickets